 And yes, just to confirm this was the Platinum Service desk, because I have Platinum status because I spend so much money flying with them every year.
 Why am I doing that again?
 Yeah, after this interaction I couldn’t think of a good reason either.
 I did a little research and spoke to some people and it looks like several airlines that are part of the Star Alliance will comp my status with AA if I switch to them.
 I feel bad because I really have enjoyed flying with many of the other One World allied airlines, but given that I’m based in the US I need a good US carrier to base most of my flights there with so I think that is that.
 So long American, you used to be awesome but I can’t say I’ll miss you after all this.
 (If you work for Continental or United and are reading this, please get in touch!)

-Most of the time I live in Los Angeles, though I spend a lot of time in Tokyo too.
-I've run hackerspaces and blog networks, an art gallery, design firm and a record label.
-I'm one of the co-founders of Safecast, and currently act as Global Director.
-I'm a Shuttleworth Fellow, an MIT researcher and sit on the board of CicLAvia.
+I recently moved to Tokyo after 17 years in Los Angeles.
+I’ve run hackerspaces and blog networks, an art gallery, design firm and a record label.
+I’m one of the co-founders of Safecast, and currently act as Global Director.
+I’m an Associate Professor at Keio University, a Shuttleworth Fellow, an MIT researcher and sit on the board of CicLAvia.